Get unlimited local news and information that matters to you.

 Bill Kamphausen was a Bellingham graphic designer, bartender

-William “Bill” Kamphausen poses with his dog
+William “Bill” Kamphausen poses with his dog, June, a Staffordshire terrier.

 By Audra Anderson Assistant Editor